Keep bored kids entertained during school holidays with these affordable, easy and creative ideas – that will still allow you time to relax!

 School holidays are a great time to relax and recharge with the kids, but planned outings can get expensive!
-Hopefully these cost-effective holiday activities will get the kids laughing, relaxing, using their imagination, and best of all enjoying time together with the rest of the family.
+These cost-effective holiday activities will hopefully get your kids laughing, relaxing, using their imagination, and best of all enjoying time together with the rest of the family.

 Have A Holiday At Home

-Going on holidays is great, but sometimes finances and time constraints can make this a little hard.
+Going on holidays is great, but finances, time constraints and COVID restrictions can make this a little hard.
 If this is the case, consider bringing the holiday to your home instead.

 CAMP IN THE BACKYARD